jessicarush/javascript-notes/recursion.md

 // 120
 ```

 Here's another example of recursion.
-This is also a good demonstartion of closure in that the inner function always remembers the value of `level`:
+This is also a good demonstration of closure in that the inner function always remembers the value of `level`:

 ```javascript
 // A function that sets A DOM node's color to yellow then fades to white.